hackclub/hackclub/workshops/weather_grapher/README.md

   const endDate = document.getElementById('endDate').value;
 }
 ```
-We simply retrieve the values of the inputs using the `.getElementById()` method and the `.value` property.
+We simply retrieve the values of the inputs from the `index.html` file using the `.getElementById()` method and the `.value` property.
 We've made this an `async` function, which means that it will always return a promise.
 A promise is essentially an object returned by the function to handle a `fetch()` request.

 For our purposes, we use it because it is always required if the `await` expression is used anywhere inside the function, which we'll use in a bit.
 We also make it an `async` function because then it will pause the function until a promise is returned, which we'll need when making API calls.

-Read more in-depth about aync/await in javascript [here](https://javascript.info/async-await).
+Read more in-depth about aync/await in JavaScript [here](https://javascript.info/async-await).

 **Note:** According to the documentation, the start and end dates for the API requests must be entered in `YYYY-MM-DD` format.
 A detailed description of the API parameters and response parameters can be found [here](https://dev.meteostat.net/api/stations/daily.html#parameters).
 For the purposes of this workshop, we won't be going into input validation.
 However, we recommended that you try it as an exercise after completing this workshop!